-Note: use of the texture state space is deprecated, and programs should instead reference texture memory through variables of type .texref.
+Note: explicit declarations of variables in the texture state space is deprecated, and programs should instead reference texture memory through variables of type .texref.
 The .tex directive is retained for backward compatibility, and variables declared in the .tex state space are equivalent to module-scoped .texref variables in the .global state space.
-For example, a legacy PTX definitions such as is equivalent to
+For example, a legacy PTX definitions such as

+'''

 .tex .u32 tex_a;

+is equivalent to

 .global .texref tex_a;

+'''